Alex-Costea/Wiles/index.md

 ## How to use

+Download from one of the [releases](https://github.com/Alex-Costea/Wiles/releases/), or compile the code yourself.

 Run the function `main` within `wiles.Main`, with the input file as an argument.
-For instance, after compiling to `Wiles.jar`, you would run the command:
+For instance, when using the JAR file `Wiles.jar`, run the command:

 ```
 java -jar Wiles.jar example.wiles